sass/sass/doc-src/SASS_REFERENCE.md

   Defaults to `"./tmp/sass-cache"` in Rails and Merb, or `"./.sass-cache"` otherwise.

+{#unix_newlines-option} `:unix_newlines`
+: If true, use Unix-style newlines when writing files.
+  Only has meaning on Windows, and only when Sass is writing the files (in Rack, Rails, or Merb, or when using {Sass::Plugin} directly).

 {#filename-option} `:filename`
 : The filename of the file being rendered.
   This is used solely for reporting errors,